mdoege/triadex-muse/README.md

 ## Triadex Muse

-This is a Python implementation of the 1971 [Triadex Muse](https://en.wikipedia.org/wiki/Triadex_Muse) by Edward Fredkin and Marvin Minsky, a pioneering music synthesizer.
+This is a Python implementation of the 1971 [Triadex Muse](https://en.wikipedia.org/wiki/Triadex_Muse) by Edward Fredkin and Marvin Minsky, a pioneering two-octave monophonic music synthesizer.

 Audio output works either by built-in audio synthesis (which requires an audio player that can play raw audio samples) or by MIDI output to an external synth.

 ### How the Muse works

+The Triadex Muse (see photo below) plays an endless melody over two octaves of a major scale.
+The tempo and base pitch/tonic can be adjusted by the user.
+Eight sliders with 40 settings each are used to control how the Muse calculates the next note of the melody.

-The Muse uses two binary counters and a 31-bit linear-feedback shift register (with up to four taps: theme sliders W to Z) to generate input signals, which are either repeating or more random patterns, depending on the setting of the theme sliders.
+The Muse uses two binary counters and a 31-bit [linear-feedback shift register](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) (with up to four taps: theme sliders W to Z) to create binary input signals.
+The generated patterns are either repeating or more random, depending on the setting of the theme sliders.
+LEDs at the right side show the currently active bits in the counters and shift register.

 Bits from these signals are then selected by the four interval sliders (A to D) at their respective positions.
 The resulting four-bit number is finally converted into one of 15 different pitches of the major scale, where A=1, B=2, C=4, D=8 (octave).
-The pitch one octave up from the base pitch/tonic is repeated because it has *two* four-bit representations (7 and 8).
-The total range of the Muse is two octaves.
+The pitch one octave up from the base pitch/tonic is duplicated in this encoding because it has *two* representations, 7 and 8.

+[This page](https://till.com/articles/muse/) has a more detailed explanation of the Muse and also features a JavaScript-based simulator.
+Just place the eight sliders at random positions, increase the tempo to 6 or 7 and click *RUN*.
+It even simulates the four-color light show box that was available as an optional accessory.

 ### Basic usage